-Established in 1989 by downtown property and business owners, in cooperation with the Downtown Lincoln Association (DLA) and the City of Lincoln, the Downtown Lincoln Business Improvement Districts (BIDs) are special benefit assessment districts that convey special benefits to the properties located within the district boundaries.
-The management BIDs provide enhanced economic development, parking management, communications and advocacy programs above and beyond those provided by the City.
+Established in 1989 by downtown property and business owners, in cooperation with the Downtown Lincoln Association (DLA) and the City of Lincoln, the Downtown Business Improvement Districts (BIDs) are special benefits assessment districts that convey special benefits to the properties located with the district boundaries.
+The management BIDs provide enhanced economic development, communications and advocacy programs above and beyond those provided by the City.
 The Maintenance BID provides landscape maintenance, daily trash removal, sidewalk cleaning and anything that ensures a clean, safe and inviting downtown.
 BIDs have been used successfully in downtown Lincoln since 1979, improving the district’s business climate by attracting new investment, jobs and civic improvement projects and improving the overall image of downtown.

 The three Downtown BIDs are overlaid with the following general boundaries: